 <DarkModeToggle client:only="react" />

-Since DarkModeToggle is a React component, we use client:only="react" to tell Astro to hydrate it only on the client while keeping the rest of the navbar static - you can read more about that here .
-Now your users can seamlessly switch between dark and light mode.
+</nav> Because DarkModeToggle is a React component, we use client:only="react" to tell Astro to hydrate it on the client only, keeping the rest of the navbar static - you can read more about that here.
+Now users can switch between dark and light mode seamlessly.

 Step 5: Add the Tailwind class where necessary